cmoestl/heliocats/README.md

 # heliocats

-This package contains codes used for the creation of catalogs of interplanetary coronal mass ejections and their analysis.
+This package contains codes used for the creation of catalogs of interplanetary coronal mass ejections (ICMEs) and their analysis.
 [This is a link to a google colab notebook](https://colab.research.google.com/drive/1_zJMGJnX3XJx7FCHD04SC3Y0KCMdDGMz) for instructions how to read the catalogs produced with this package.
+The ICMECAT as the main result to be produced with this package is published at https://helioforecast.space/icmecat.
+It forms the largest living catalog of ICMEs.

-**Authors**: [C. Möstl](https://www.iwf.oeaw.ac.at/en/user-site/christian-moestl/), A. J. Weiss, R. L. Bailey, M. A. Reiss, C. L. Simon Wedlund, A. Isavnin, R. M. Winslow, D. Stansby.
+**Authors**: C. Möstl, Austrian Space Weather Office, Geosphere Austria https:/helioforecast.space; A. J. Weiss, R. L. Bailey, M. A. Reiss, C. L. Simon Wedlund, A. Isavnin, R. M. Winslow, D. Stansby.

-Current status (October 2021): **work in progress**
+Current status (November 2022): The ICMECAT is published at https://helioforecast.space/icmecat, but this package is still **work in progress**.
+The conda environment needs to be updated and the code adjusted accordingly, and it needs to be made more user friendly. **The instructions below also needs to be updated.**

 This is a continuation of work done in the EU HELCATS project (2014-2017):
 [https://www.helcats-fp7.eu](https://www.helcats-fp7.eu).
 This package is used for updates of the the Interplanetary Coronal Mass ejection CATalog (ICMECAT).

-If you want to use parts of this code for generating results for **peer-reviewed scientific publications, please contact me per email** (christian.moestl@oeaw.ac.at) or via https://twitter.com/chrisoutofspace for co-authorships.
+If you want to use parts of this code for generating results for **peer-reviewed scientific publications, please contact me per email** (chris.moestl@outlook.com) or via https://twitter.com/chrisoutofspace or https://mastodon.social/@chrisoutofspace for co-authorships.